sweenr/grace-website/src/markdown-pages/index.md

   out more](/about/) about the congregation, and feel free to [get in touch](/contact/) or join us on Sunday morning!
 newsHeadline: Remote Worship Services
-newsBody: Due to the COVID-19 outbreak, Grace Lutheran Church will be suspending in-person worship services until further notice.
-We will be holding remote worship services at our normal times through the [Zoom platform](https://zoom.us/).
-For more information, contact Pastor Dave at [gracepastordave1@gmail.com](mailto:gracepastordave1@gmail.com).
+newsBody: Grace Lutheran Church is holding hybrid worship services with both in-person services Sunday morning along with online worship over the [Zoom platform](https://zoom.us/).
+For more information or to be added to the Zoom invitation list, contact Pastor Dave at [gracepastordave1@gmail.com](mailto:gracepastordave1@gmail.com).
 worshipTimes:
   - label: Sunday School (All Ages)